gilliorem/philosophers/README.md

 - → nobody writes, forever *waiting for a shared resource to be released*

 Note that in this example one shared resource is the marker and another one is the eraser.
-It can be the same that resource that is being shared.
+It can be the same shared-resource that is being shared.

 In philosophers, the shared resource is the fork: a philosopher needs 2 forks to eat.
 Picture this: 2 philos sit at a *round* table. there are 2 forks. (yes they share their forks...
 I guess they didnt care about covid backthen)